 Description

-Sweet and warming, this blackberry and rhubarb cobbler hits all the right spots with it's fruits and tart filling.
+Sweet and warming, this blackberry and rhubarb cobbler recipe hits all the right spots with it's fruits and tart filling.

 Ingredients

-Cobbler Dough
+Cobbler dough

 240 grams / 1 ½ cups plain flour